alex65536/sofcheck/README.md

 - GCC >= 8 (GCC 7 and earlier don't support `<charconv>` header)
 - Clang >= 8 (Clang 6 and earlier don't support `<charconv>` header, and Clang 7 fails with linker error `undefined reference to '__muloti4'` in `std::from_chars`)
-- MSVC 15.x (Visual Studio 2017) or 16.x (Visual Studio 2019).
-This ones are not supported as good as GCC and Clang, and the resulting binaries may be slower.
-Be aware of it
+- Visual Studio 2019.
+(Visual Studio 2017 won't work for the reasons described below, and other versions are just not tested).
+Note that MSVC is not supported as good as GCC and Clang, and the resulting binaries may be slower.
+Be aware of it.

+  Now, let's talk why Visual Studio 2017 fails to build SoFCheck.
+It produces errors like `result cannot be constant expression` when overloading some operators in the template code.
+I tried to work around this issue, but didn't find a good way to fix it without using arcane template magic, so I gave up.
+I am pretty sure that it is a bug in the compiler, because all other compilers (including VS 2019) are OK with this code.

 Other compilers are not tested.